-Setting Description Windows Netmask win_netmask Windows host IPv4 subnet address or leave blank (for DHCP/IPv6 or if prefix is supplied in IP address).
+Setting Description win_gateway Windows Netmask win_netmask Windows host IPv4 subnet address or leave blank (for DHCP/IPv6 or if prefix is supplied in IP address).
 Windows IPv6 Prefix win_ipv6_prefix Windows host IPv6 prefix or leave blank (for DHCP).
 Value must be an integer less than or equal to 128.
 Windows Nameserver win_nameserver Windows host IPv4/IPv6 name server address or leave blank.
-Note for installation configuration file users: If you do not want to use a name server and do not want to use a name server and do not want to be promoted. want to use a name server and do not want to be prompted for one during the installation, specifyNONE Path/URL to the Windows ISO win_iso Windows ISO path or URL.
-For example, if you copy the ISO into the Standby OS as described later in "To transfer the Windows ISO image to the ztC Endurance system with a USB storage device" on page 176, the location would be similar to: /path/en-us_windows_server_2022_updated_nov_2024_x64_dvd_4e34897c.iso Windows Type win_osname Windows operating-system type (datacenter or standard).
+Note for installation configuration file users: If you do not want to use a name server and do not want to be prompted for one during the installation, specifyNONE Path/URL to the Windows ISO win_iso Windows ISO path or URL.
+For example, if you copy the ISO into the Standby OS as described later in "To transfer the Windows ISO image to the ztC Endurance system with a USB storage device" on page 184, the location would be similar to: /path/en-us_windows_server_2022_updated_nov Windows Type win_osname 2024_x64_dvd_4e34897c.iso Windows operating-system type (datacenter or standard).
 This value is case-sensitive.
-Windows Management Network Settings (Used by ztC Endurance console) Windows management network protocol win_mgmt netproto Windows management IP protocol (dhcp or static).
+Windows Management Network Settings (Used by ztC Endurance console) Windows management network protocol Windows management IP protocol (dhcp or static).

-Setting Description Windows management IP address 1 win_mgmt ipaddr1 Windows management network IPv4 subnet address or leave blank (for DHCP/IPv6 or if prefix is supplied in IP address).
-Windows management IP address 2 win_mgmt ipaddr2 Windows management network IPv4 subnet address or leave blank (for DHCP/IPv6 or if prefix is supplied in IP address). ztC Endurance Management Network Settings (Used by BMC and Standby OS) Mgmt Gateway zenmgmt gateway Management network IPv4/IPv6 gateway address or leave blank (for DHCP).
+Setting Description win_mgmt netproto Windows management IP address 1 win_mgmt ipaddr1 Windows management network IPv4 subnet address or leave blank (for DHCP/IPv6 or if prefix is supplied in IP address).
+Windows management IP address 2 win_mgmt ipaddr2 Windows management network IPv4 subnet address or leave blank (for DHCP/IPv6 or if prefix is supplied in IP address). ztC Endurance Ma (Used by BMC and nagement Network Settings Standby OS) Mgmt Gateway zenmgmt gateway Management network IPv4/IPv6 gateway address or leave blank (for DHCP).
 Mgmt Netmask zenmgmt netmask Management network IPv4 subnet address or leave blank (for DHCP/IPv6 or if prefix is supplied in IP address).
 Mgmt IPv6 Prefix zenmgmt_ipv6 prefix Management network IPv6 prefix or leave blank (for DHCP/IPv6 or if prefix is supplied in IP address).
-Support Notifications over the ActiveService Network (ASN) Settings Enable Support Notifications asn_enabled Indicates whether or not to enable Support Notifications over the ASN (yes or no).
-Activating the Support Notifications allows the ztC Endurance system to send health and status notifications
+Support Notifications over the ActiveService Network (ASN) Settings Enable Support Notifications Indicates whether or not to enable Support Notifications over the ASN (yes or no).

-Setting Description to Penguin Solutions Customer Service over a secure Internet connection.
-To access related settings in ztC Endurance console after installation, see "Configuring Remote Support Settings" on page 323.
-Asset Identifier (ID), in the format zennnnn.
+Setting Description asn_enabled Activating the Support Notifications allows the ztC Endurance system to send health and status notifications to Penguin Solutions Customer Service over a secure Internet connection.
+To access related settings in ztC Endurance console after installation, see "Configuring Remote Support Settings" on page 330.
+Asset ID asn_asset_id Asset Identifier (ID), in the format zennnn.
 This value is required even if you do not enable Support Notifications.
-Asset ID asn_asset_id The asset ID is located on your sales order form and on top of the system chassis.
-For information about locating the asset ID sticker for your system on top of the system chassis, see "Installing the System in a Cabinet" on page 62.
+The asset ID is located on your sales order form and on top of the system chassis.
+For information about locating the asset ID sticker for your system on top of the system chassis, see "Installing the System in a Cabinet" on page 64.